Extension Operators for Fractional Sobolev Spaces on Lipschitz Submanifolds: The main result

+Since the decomposition by partition of unity, the local pullbacks and extensions are all linear operations, the resulting extension operator is linear too.
+This concludes the proof. \end{proof}

-\begin{remark} The result of \cref{thm:boundary extension operator} can be extended to Sobolev exponents $s \geq 1$.
-However, one then has to assume higher regularity of the manifold for the composition of a function in $\Wsp{\manifold}$ with a chart map to still be in $W^{s, p}$.
+\begin{remark} The extension result of \cref{thm:boundary extension operator} can in principle be generalized to Sobolev exponents $s \geq 1$.
+In this case, however, one must assume higher regularity of the manifold and of $\partial\Lambda$, since composition with local charts preserves $W^{s,p}$ only for sufficiently smooth parametrizations.

-Furthermore, instead of the global expression for the seminorm in \cref{eq:norm definition}, one has to define the seminorms for exponents $s \geq 1$ either chart-by-chart, see \cite{grisvard_elliptic_2011}, or by introducing a Riemannian metric and contravariant derivatives, see \cite{hebey_nonlinear_2000}.
-In the latter approach, the norm is eventually also computed chart-by-chart, which comes with the disadvantage that the dependence of the continuity constants on $|\genbd|$ is less clear.
-Hence, our focus on the case $s \in (0,1)$. \end{remark}
+Sobolev spaces of order $s \geq 1$ on Lipschitz or smooth manifolds can be defined either via local coordinate charts, see \cite{grisvard_elliptic_2011}, or intrinsically by means of a Riemannian metric and covariant derivatives, see \cite{hebey_nonlinear_2000}.
+While these constructions yield equivalent norms, the associated constants depend on higher-order geometric quantities such as derivatives of the charts or curvature bounds.

+As a consequence, although extension operators continue to exist in this setting, obtaining explicit control of their continuity constants under rescaling becomes substantially more involved.
+Therefore, we restrict our analysis to $s \in (0,1)$. \end{remark}